Azure/azure-sdk/docs/rust/introduction.md

 #### Enumerations {#rust-enums}

 {% include requirement/MUST id="rust-enums-names" %} implement all enumeration variations as PascalCase.

+{% include requirement/MUST id="rust-enums-derive" %} derive or implement `Clone` and `Debug` for all enums.

+{% include requirement/MUST id="rust-enums-derive-copy" %} derive `Copy` for all fixed enums.

+{% include requirement/MUST id="rust-enums-serde" %} derive or implement `serde::Serialize` and/or `serde::Deserialize` as appropriate i.e., if the enum is used in input (serializable), output (deserializable), or both.

 {% include requirement/MUST id="rust-enums-non-exhaustive" %} attribute all enums with `#[non_exhaustive]`.